Beamanator/Just-To-Learn/hugo/README.md

 -   `config.toml` - main settings page for site
     -   connect theme: `theme = "folder-name-in-theme-dir"`

+## Front Matter

+-   Metadata at the top of Markdown files - not the content itself.
+-   Stored in key-value pairs (usually or always)
+-   Can be written in YAML, TOML, or JSON
+-   Can be used by Hugo templates & themes to help display your information / content
+-   Can add custom key / value pairs on top of the default ones created on new pages

 ## Other thoughts / notes

 Pre-built themes: